Mr William Collins: Background

-Austen writes that before his entry into the novel, his circumstances in early life, and the 'subjection' in which his father had brought him up, had "originally given him great humility of manner".
+Austen writes that his circumstances in early life, and the "subjection" in which his father had brought him up, had "originally given him great humility of manner".
 However, this characteristic has been "now a good deal counteracted by the self-conceit of a weak head, living in retirement", altered greatly and been replaced with arrogance and vanity due to "early and unexpected prosperity".
 This early prosperity came, by chance, at the hands of Lady Catherine de Bourgh, when a vacancy arose for the living of the Hunsford parish, "and the respect which he felt for her high rank and his veneration for her as his patroness, mingling with a very good opinion of himself, of his authority as a clergyman, and his rights as a rector, made him altogether a mixture of pride and obsequiousness, self-importance and humility".
-He has a ridiculously high regard for Lady Catherine de Bourgh and her daughter, of whom he is "eloquent in their praise".
+He has a ridiculously high regard for Lady Catherine and her daughter, of whom he is "eloquent in their praise".

 Elizabeth's rejection of Mr Collins's marriage proposal is welcomed by her father, regardless of the financial benefit to the family of such a match.
-Mr Collins then marries Elizabeth's friend, Charlotte Lucas.
-Mr Collins is usually considered to be the foil to Mr. Darcy, who is grave and serious, and acts with propriety at all times.
+Mr Collins then marries Elizabeth's friend Charlotte Lucas.
+Mr Collins is usually considered to be the foil to Mr Darcy, who is grave and serious, and acts with propriety at all times.
 On the other hand, Mr Collins acts with impropriety and exaggerated humility, which offers some comedic relief.
 He likes things, especially if they are expensive or numerous, but is indifferent to true beauty and value ("Here, leading the way through every walk and cross walk, and scarcely allowing them an interval to utter the praises he asked for, every view was pointed out with a minuteness which left beauty entirely behind.
-He could number the fields in every direction, and could tell how many trees there were in the most distant clump).
+He could number the fields in every direction, and could tell how many trees there were in the most distant clump").